korpling/graphANNIS/docs/src/rest.md

 - `password`: A bcrypt hash for the password, can be e.g. generated with `htpasswd -BnC 10 username` on Linux.
 - `admin`: If `true`, this user is an adminstrator.
 - `groups`: A list of corpus groups the user is part of.

+[^rename]: When downloading a binary from the release page, on MacOS you might need to rename the downloaded file from `graphannis-webservice.osx` to `graphannis-webservice`.
+The executable is called `graphannis-webservice.exe` on Windows.